Krisp Noise Cancellation App Review

 So you might be interested in Krisp.
-Krisp is a stand-alone AI based noise cancellation app and is very efficient at suppressing background noise.
-It works well for remote workers who may not always be able to guarantee a quiet environment.
-Video conferences, remote training and pod and video casters can all benefit from Krisp’s excellent noise suppression.
-It’s also very effective for call centres where operators can use it to supress the noise around them or do the same for someone calling in from a noisy location.
+Krisp is a stand-alone AI based noise cancelling app and is very efficient at suppressing background noise.
 Krisp produces crystal-clear calls.
+It works well on video conferences and also for call centres where operators can use it to supress the noise around them or do the same for someone calling in from a noisy location.
 Call centres can be noisy work environments and are increasingly moving to remote work where of course the background noise levels are harder to predict and control.
-Krisp is also unique in that it works both directions.
-You can set it up to cancel noise on both incoming and outgoing audio, so it can be used to cancel background noise where someone calls into a video conference using conventional telephony.

 Krisp runs on Windows or Mac and on my Core-i5 Windows-10 computer seems to use about 10% of processor power when it’s working, although they say they’re working on reducing that.
 Krisp’s pricing isn’t going to break the bank.
 It’s free for up to 120 minutes of noise cancellation per week and $5 per user per month for unlimited use, with better deals available for large teams.
 It supports SSO and VDI and security isn’t an issue given the app processes all voice data on the client PC, it never gets out on to the web.